lucasanguinetti/ln-game-theory/README.md

 **Understanding Game Theory via Wireless Power Control**

-This is a code package is related to the follow “lecture note” article:
+This is a code package is related to the following “lecture note” article:

-Giacomo Bacci, Luca Sanguinetti, and Marco Luise, “Understanding Game Theory via Wireless Power Control,” submitted to *IEEE Signal Processing Magazine* (Oct.
-2014).
+Giacomo Bacci, Luca Sanguinetti, and Marco Luise, “Understanding Game Theory via Wireless Power Control,” *IEEE Signal Processing Magazine*, vol. 32, no. 4, pp. 132-137, July 2015.

 The package contains a simulation environment, based on Matlab, that reproduces all the numerical results and figures in the article.
 We encourage you to also perform reproducible research!